ViewComponent/view_component/README.md

 class TestComponentPreview < ActionView::Component::Preview
   def with_default_title
-    render(TestComponent, title: "Test component default") end
+    render(TestComponent.new(title: "Test component default")) end

   def with_long_title
-    render(TestComponent, title: "This is a really long title to see how the component renders this") end end
+    render(TestComponent.new(title: "This is a really long title to see how the component renders this")) end end
 ```